lamalta/lamalta.github.io/principles.md

 ## find the balance
-	listen to cycles of the earth, of bodies life is made of changes & transformations
+	listen to cycles of the earth, of bodies life is made of changes & transformations see the order in the chaos and the chaos in the order top medicine: sun, water, rest, air, sport, food

+## the solution is within the problem
+	go with the river, not against it there are more solutions than problems
+	communicate your needs
+	don't force anything, but strongly resist to external powers only take decisions if involved in the making or consequences of them truth must remain unspotten & unspoken (?)

 ## love strong, trust life
-	make you and the others feel good go beyond yourself
-	watch the consequences on the outside
+	make you and the others feel good watch the consequences on the outside
-	deep respect & care about what's around
+	deep respect & care about what's around forgive
+	the only remedy to loneliness is solitude

 ## slow down, tranquilo
 	live simple, use less, re-use
 	eat slow, breath deep
-	see the order in the chaos and the chaos in the order
+	be patient, take your time
+	share your feelings

 ## don't take it personal
+	go beyond yourself
 	know your ego and work on it
 	go over personalities
 	non violent communication

+## do not measure
+	we are made of feelings
+	emotions are unique

 ## gather and celebrate
 	make parties, music, art
 	have fun, play
 	don't take it seriously

+## emancipation, education
-## learn and teach
-	always at the same time
+	learn and teach always at the same time

-## agriculture is the first of all cultures
+## agriculture, first of all cultures
 	exchange all seeds
 	share recipes & processes, not just results

 ## avoid monoculture
 	measure, count is the root of capitalism make life a living art
+	decentralization holds the key our freedom

 ## think global
+	borderless
 	observe and understand
 	everything is connected
 	avoid mediations, do not delegate to much get means of production
+	boycott companies & massmedias

 ## all the universe is in me
 	but do not try to understand everything